 - The employer and the intern understand that the intern is not entitled to wages for the time spent in the internship.

 Interns in the non-profit or public sector may not need to be paid.
 In regards to for-profit employers, the more the internship is used for the benefit of the employer and the more the employee performs productive work, the more likely the intern is actually an employee and entitled to pay.
 If, however, a for-profit employer structures the unpaid internship like a classroom or academic experience, the more likely it is that the unpaid internship is legal.

-Our Ohio employment attorney is here to speak with you about your unpaid internship.
+Our Ohio employment attorneys are here to speak with you about your unpaid internship.
 We represent interns and other employees in all types of wage and hour disputes.
 We look forward to the opportunity to discuss your compensation issues with you.
-Call our office today for a FREE consultation at 1-614-949-1181 with an Ohio unpaid wages lawyer.
+Call our office today for a FREE consultation at 1-614-949-1181 with our Ohio unpaid wages lawyers.